Firewise Community Grants

 • Wildfire Emergency Action Plan

-• Emergency Operations Plans (EOP) or Hazard Mitigation Plan (HMP) prepared by emergency management agencies or fire departments/districts if they contain specific information addressing the items listed above.
+• Emergency Operations Plans (EOP) or Hazard Mitigation Plans (HMP) are prepared by emergency management agencies or fire departments/districts if they contain specific information addressing the items listed above.

-If no plan exists, the grant request should be for the development of a CWPP, or modifications and additions to an EOP to address wildfire concerns.
+If no plan exists, the grant request should be for developing a CWPP or modifications and additions to an EOP to address wildfire concerns.

 Eligible project expenses

-Funds can be used for one or more of four Firewise project categories: assessment, planning, mitigation, and information and education.
-Additional details on eligible projects can be found in Firewise Eligible Project Examples.
+Funds can be used for one or more of three Firewise project categories: assessment and planning, mitigation, and information and education.
+Additional details on eligible projects can be found in Firewise eligible project examples.

 Priorities